 Washington, DC — 20 April 2017

 Climate disruption is a macro-critical influence that changes all other areas of value exchange, by affecting the shape of the overall economy.
-As a measure of macro-critical value disruption, carbon risk encompasses:
+This dialogue was moderated by Rachel Kyte, Special Representative of the UN Secretary-General and CEO Sustainable Energy for All, and examined:

 - devaluation risk for investments that rely on carbon-intensive practices,